 Competitive Dancing Dreams Can Come True

 Stepping up on stage to wow an audience and a panel of judges can seem like a distant dream, but it doesn’t have to be.
 Anyone can learn to dance at a competitive level with enough dedication and the guidance of professional instructors like the ones at Arthur Murray Dance Studios.
-We teach dancers of all ages, and even a novice can start by taking the most basic classes and working their way up to a competitive dancer.
+We teach dancers of all ages and skill levels.
+Even a beginner can start by taking basic classes and working their way up to a competitive dancer.

 Competitive dance is not just about the trophies and applause.
-Anyone entertaining the idea of a professional or semi-professional dance career should seriously consider entering dance competitions.
-Besides the thrill of being on stage, dance competitions provide an opportunity for each student to improve as a dancer, performer, and an individual.
+Besides the thrill of being on stage, competitions provide an opportunity for each student to improve as a dancer, performer, and an individual.
 The inspiration and feedback garnered from competing are valuable rewards for a serious dancer.

-Competitions give you experience performing, and can open the doors to a career in professional dance.
 You learn how to work a dance floor, impress a crowd, and push yourself to master every step.
 They also give you a chance to connect with other dancers and members of the professional dance industry.
 This opens up opportunities to join a professional dance team, acquire scholarships, and gain valuable input – all in one place.
 Most of all though, competitions push you to achieve your personal best.
-They pull potential from practice and preparation, and the feedback you receive from judges and peers helps you refine your steps.
+They pull potential from practice and preparation, and the feedback you receive from judges and peers helps refine your steps.

 Competition is Tough Even Off Stage

-Dance competitions can also be educational, and even students of dance may attend these competitions in order to observe principles of dance and showmanship.
-Watching your peers compete can be as inspiring as it is educational.
+Dance competitions can also be educational.
 New dance moves and observation of style or showmanship may give you a better idea of what to do with your own routine.
 Judges and peers are both valuable resources in improving your technique for another reason: they give you valuable feedback.
 Win or lose, competing gives you a chance to gauge your skill level and track your progress with every judge’s assessment or comment from a peer.

-Competitions can be very rewarding.
-They offer participants the chance to demonstrate their skills and receive valuable critiques from professional dancers, but they also require a significant level of commitment.
+Competitions can be very rewarding, offering participants the chance to demonstrate their skills and receive valuable critiques from professional dancers, but they also require a significant level of commitment.
 In addition to the time and cost of the competitions themselves, dancers must devote a significant amount of time and care into preparing.
 This includes taking lessons, and rehearsing style and technique as well as showmanship.
 Music, costumes, and routines must also be prepared.

 Since competitions restrict dancers with specific rules and requirements, dancers often must specialize in a specific type of dance and devote years to rigorous training in that area.
-Dancers who compete in paired or group style dance competitions must also practice with a specific partner or group regularly to ensure a team spirit and perfect coordination between dancers.
+Dancers who compete in paired or group style dance competitions must also practice with a specific partner or group regularly to ensure a team spirit and perfect coordination.

-The critique and guidance of a good instructor are also an important element of preparing for competition.
-At Arthur Murray Studios, we pride ourselves on our experienced teachers who make dance lessons easy for even the novice to pick up.
-We know the thrill of reaching new goals along the way fuels a student’s passion, so we keep our lessons interesting even at the basic levels.
+The critique and guidance of a good instructor are also an important elements of preparing for competition.
+At Arthur Murray Studios, we pride ourselves on our experienced teachers who make dance lessons easy for anyone to pick up.
+We know the thrill of reaching new goals +fuels a student’s passion, so we keep our lessons interesting even at the basic levels.
 Our goal is to build confidence and skill from your very first lesson.